 Hiring a freelancer for the first time is daunting, but it’s OK to learn as you go.
 Whether you opt for the support of an agency or go it alone, work on establishing a process that you’re comfortable with, and make note of any speed bumps you face so you don’t repeat them the next time.

-So there you have it- Yellow Cat’s 10 key tips on hiring a freelancer, minus the headaches and disasters!
-If you’d like to chat with us about our existing network of creative freelancers, fill out a get in touch form or call 020 7580 7333 directly.
+So there you have it – Yellow Cat’s 10 key tips on hiring a freelancer, minus the headaches and disasters!
+If you’d like to chat with us about our existing network of creative freelancers, give us a call.